The current emission plans are crap

 Getting emissions under control through the sectoral method is impossible

 Through the sector-based method, one does not get a grip on emissions.
 Worse: that method does not want much grip.
-By declaring the inputs (= outputs of others) sacred (i.e. unlimited) in advance, you actually sign for an expanding world that runs counter to all the ever more fiercely flaring natural and social instabilities.
+By declaring the inputs (= outputs of others) sacred (i.e. unlimited) in advance (because you don't want to breach free trade), you actually sign for an expanding world that runs counter to all the ever more fiercely flaring natural and social instabilities.
 With that misrepresentation you are also constantly breathing the unwavering rigidity of the present economic structure in everyone's face.
 So you never get them to think that, given the climate emergency, we could also start limiting national and global flows to some extent.

 That the mind when disconnected from feelings will rather perish in greatness ("born to run") than live in humbleness − because it uses the cruel aspects of love (getting hurt, becoming abandoned, to die, to be slaughtered) as an argument to distance itself from all forms of proximity, and consequently finally ends up in a crash in the middle of nowhere − is a suspicion I can substantiate quite well with experiences.
 But, sorry, the insidious operationalization of that basic attitude in the sectoral CO2 reduction method blindsided me (China too, for that matter) surpisingly, and trapped me for a while in an optical illusion.
 You see a duck (reduction) but it is a rabbit (expansion).
 Useless in other words.
 A very bad compass.